DexterJZ/kmeans_with_batch/README.md

 Hope you find this helpful.

-Here, we visulize the clustering result of the first data entry as an example.
+Here, we visulize the clustering result of the first data entry as an example (black 'x' denotes the centroids).

 ![](assets/fig.png)